Albresky/EDA-Labs/README.md

-# BUPT-EDA-Labs
+# EDA-Labs
-EDA Labs for graduate students' course.
+EDA Labs for graduate students' course in BUPT-IC.